valuit-official/valuit-docs/docs/Tokenization/Asset Owner Info/maintenance-down-time.md

     - Users are informed about which features will be unavailable.
 2. Post-Maintenance Verification:
     - Users are encouraged to verify their data and transactions after maintenance.
-    - Any discrepancies should be reported to Valuit support immediately.
+    - Any discrepancies should be reported to BlockRidge support immediately.

 ## Technical Support

-Valuit is dedicated to offering best-in-class support for all clients.
+BlockRidge is dedicated to offering best-in-class support for all clients.
 We strive to maintain efficient response times for all stakeholders in our ecosystem.
 If you have any doubts or concerns, please reach out directly to a member of our team or support line listed below.

 ### Contact Details